SciML/sciml.ai/README.md

-# JuliaDiffEq Website
+# SciML Website

-This website is for showcasing the packages in the JuliaDiffEq organization and highlighting the news in the ecosystem.
+This website is for showcasing the packages in the SciML organization and highlighting the news in the ecosystem.
 Pull requests are welcome!